santiagoreyes/tinval-guides/en/at-admin.md

 Previous Guides: [Access Guide](./access.md)

+### Access to the Technical API Integration Guide

+To integrate your system with the TIN validation API (authentication using x.509 certificates, OAuth token retrieval, and API calls), refer to the [API Guide](./api.md).

+This guide includes:
+- Step-by-step instructions for generating and registering certificates
+- Complete reference Python script
+- Examples of calls to production and test endpoints
+- Specific troubleshooting for common errors (401, invalid issuer, etc.)

+**Important**: This guide contains sensitive technical details of the authentication flow.
+Do not share it externally or publish it on public sites.

 ## Statistics
 You can generate reports using the various filters: report type, start date, end date, period level, destination country, origin country.
 You can only view data where the country is involved as Origin or Destination.